State of Our Climate

 NOAA GHG Index

-All three atmospheric GHGs are record high increasing at record rates, methane explosively
+All three main atmospheric GHGs are record high, increasing at record rates (2024)

 Past 800,000 yrs